Unsigned Advice

 Writing a song with unforgettable melodies and creative lyrics can be challenging.
 Even the most experienced songwriters go through writer's block at some point in their career, and there are many different approaches to songwriting.

-Here are 10 helpful songwriting tips, each backed up by quotes from some of the world's most successful songwriters.
+To help you crack the code, here are 12 helpful songwriting tips - each backed up by quotes from some of the world's most successful songwriters.
+If they work for these guys, then why can't they work for you too?
+Let's jump on in.

 1. Where to start writing your song